Description of activities

 The Gothenburg Maritime Centre Foundation was established in 1985 with the aim of creating the world’s biggest and best maritime centre.
 The business concept was to bring together enough ships in one place to create an attraction.
 Many made a contribution: large and small companies, foundations, authorities, organisations and private individuals.
 Nevertheless, the first years were quite laborious with stretched finances.
 In the darkest hours the municipality came to the rescue and the Gothenburg Maritime Centre could finally open its gates to the public in summer 1987, at the time located at Lilla Bommen.
 The fleet of ships gradually grew and the operation moved to our current location on Packhuskajen, and on 20 August 1994 King Carl XVI Gustaf opened the new Gothenburg Maritime Centre.
 Today we have established the Maritiman brand – Gothenburg’s maritime experience centre, which comprises a unique collection of ships, boats and barges with both military and civilian ties.
 In addition to the standard museum operation, the Foundation also organises conferences and functions.
 The aim is to be an attractive experience centre and help develop Gothenburg as a tourist city.

 Maritiman is run as a private foundation.
 In addition to the Foundation’s board, there is a board of trustees which is convened once a year.
-The operation is led by an employed Managing Director and comprises eight permanent employees who work with sales, events and maintenance of the facilities.
-In addition, a work team of eight to ten people employed by the City of Gothenburg’s Parks and Landscape Committee is responsible for maintaining the ships.
+The operation is led by an employed Managing Director and comprises 11 permanent employees who work with sales, events and maintenance of the facilities.
 The regular personnel are supplemented with seasonal staff.
 Maritiman is also supported by five voluntary ship associations, which are co-ordinated through the Gothenburg Maritime Centre Association.
-In 2017, Maritiman had 55 202 visitors.